 Where We Can All Agree

-By looking at their similarities, practitioners could reason to see that these concepts related to practice could be easily applied together.
+By looking at their similarities, practitioners could reason that these concepts related to practice could be easily applied together.
 Recovery from a mental health condition or abstinence from an SUD is an ongoing process that never fully goes away, which is why relapse, or what be called the acts of engaging in old learning, is understood as part of the human experience .

 Don’t Think, Just Act

-With the potential for early mortality, it is imperative that organizations and practitioners incorporate what we know works from the Evidence-based world, with the invaluable resources and mechanisms of the recovery world, in an effort to retain clients in ongoing care, responsibly address their problems in a way that aligns with our professional values, and to help people to live full and functioning lives.
+With the potential for early mortality, it is imperative that organizations and practitioners incorporate what we know works from the evidence-based world, with the invaluable resources and mechanisms of the recovery world, in an effort to retain clients in ongoing care, responsibly address their problems in a way that aligns with our professional values, and help people to live full and functioning lives.